 (d) Business planning and development, such as conducting cost-management and planning-related analyses related to managing and operating the University, including formulary development and administration, development, or improvement of methods of payment or coverage policies; and

 (e) Business management and general administrative activities of the University, including, but not limited to: (1) management activities relating to implementation of and compliance with the University’s Privacy Policies; (2) resolution of internal grievances; (3) due diligence related to the sale, transfer, merger, or consolidation of all or part of a Health Care Component with another Covered Entity; and (4) creating de-identified Health Information or a limited data set and fundraising for the benefit of a Health Care Component(s).
-45 C.F.R. § 164.501. * By policy only

-14. UHealth Care ProviderU.
+45 C.F.R. § 164.501.
+15. UHealth Care ProviderU.
 A provider of services (as defined in § 1861(u) of the Social Security Act, 42 U.S.C. § 1395x(u)), a provider of medical or health services (as defined in § 1861(s) of the Act, 42 U.S.C. § 1395x(s)), and any other person or organization who furnishes, bills, or is paid for Health Care in the normal course of business.
 45 C.F.R. § 160.103.

-15. UHealth InformationU.
+16. UHealth InformationU.
 Any information, whether oral or recorded in any form or medium, that: (a) is created or received by a Health Care Provider…employer…school or university… and (b) relates to the past, present, or future physical or mental health or condition of an individual; the provision of Health Care to an individual; or the past, present, or future payment for the provision of Health Care to an individual.
 45 C.F.R. § 160.103.